The Best Zesty Italian Pasta Salad Recipe (With Video)

 Frequently Asked Questions

 • How long does Italian pasta salad last?
-Unlike salads that have mayo in them, this salad has a longer shelf life and will be good and maintain its goodness for up to 5+ days as long as it’s stored properly.
+Unlike salads with mayo, this salad has a longer shelf life and will stay good for up to 5+ days as long as it’s stored properly.

 Other salad recipes you might like: